NBISweden/data-submission-documentation/ENA/BGE-Agelena-orientalis/README.md

     </RECEIPT>
     ```
 * Add accession numbers & update status in SciLifeLab [sheet](https://docs.google.com/spreadsheets/d/1mSuL_qGffscer7G1FaiEOdyR68igscJB0CjDNSCNsvg/), update status in BGE [tracking sheet](https://docs.google.com/spreadsheets/d/1IXEyg-XZfwKOtXBHAyJhJIqkmwHhaMn5uXd8GyXHSpY/)
+* We received information that the sample associated with the HiC data was wrong, so I had to update the sample from SAMEA116289655 / ERS21333597 to SAMEA116289650 / ERS21333592.
+    * This was done in the browser, updating both `SAMPLE_DESCRIPTOR` and `PRIMARY_ID` for the 2 experiments.

 #### Additional HiC
 * 2 more libraries were sequenced.
 Tube labels made it possible to identify biosample, and sequences were transferred to ENA in batch using lftp.